asdmin/kossel-faq/crash-into-x-tower.md

 the effector is crashed into the X tower, and the homing routine reports failure.

+It may or may not happen, but when it does, it is always the X tower the effector crashes into.

 # How it should work (background)

 The homing is done in two stages, which anyone can see when it is done successful: